 Any application fee related to a change in membership status shall be reduced by an amount equal to any application fee previously paid by the applicant.

-Dues shall be prorated from the first day of the month in which the member is notified of election by the board of directors and shall be based on the new membership status for the remainder of the year.
+Dues shall be prorated from the first day of the month in which the member changes membership status and shall be based on the new membership status for the remainder of the year.

 PRIVILEGES AND OBLIGATIONS